mm1800FlowersTest/product-feed-general/README.md

-# product-feed-rabbitmq
+# product-feed-general
-Product Feed configurations for RabbitMQ
+Product Feed configurations for general settings such as RabbitMQ, Splunk,